akinsam23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-Created a script that adds execute permission to the owner of the file hello using the command 'chmod u+x hello'

 6-Created a script that adds execute permission to the owner and the group owner, and read permission to other users to the file hello.

+7- Created a s script that adds execute permissions to the owner, group and others for the file hello